 Lastly, while your exemptions allow you to keep property even in a chapter 7 case, your exemptions do not make any difference to the right of “secured” creditors such as a mortgage-holder or car loan creditor.
 These secured creditors can take the property to cover the debt if you are behind.
 In a chapter 13 case, you can keep all of your property if your plan meets the requirements of the bankruptcy law.
 You usually must pay the mortgages or liens as you would if you did not file bankruptcy.

 “Exemptions” from the estate can be a complicated matter.
 The Law Offices of Evan M. Rosen will gladly assist and advise you every step of the way on these issues.
-If you or someone you know is considering filing for bankruptcy, call us today at (754) 400-5150 or contact us online.
-Let the lawyers and staff at the Law Offices of Evan M. Rosen serve you!
+If you or anyone you know is considering filing for bankruptcy and obtaining a fresh start from debt and financial challenges, call our Fort Lauderdale and Hollywood bankruptcy lawyers today at (754) 400-5150 or contact us online.
+Let the Law Offices of Evan M. Rosen serve you!